 IN A FREE

-COVID-19: Two options are available for private lessons – distanced, in-person classes (when restrictions allow), or virtual lessons using Zoom.
+COVID-19: Two options are currently available for private lessons – distanced, in-person classes (with proof of full vaccination required for those 12 and up), or virtual lessons over Zoom.

 Would you like to see results with skill improvement?